 Get to know the city known as both "the Pearl of the South" and "Museum City."

 Known as the “Pearl of the South,” the Ciudad Señorial of Ponce is located on Puerto Rico’s south coast, and is distinguished by its historical and cultural attractions.
-It is the second-largest city on the island (after San Juan) and it’s also known as the “Museum City” due to its abundance of museums.
+It is the second-largest city on the Island (after San Juan) and it’s also known as the “Museum City” due to its abundance of museums.
+If you're visiting from the U.S. mainland, you can check flying options to Mercedita International Airport, where a handful of domestic flights land daily.
 If you meet a local — who are affectionately known as “the lions” — don’t be surprised by their exceptionally vocal pride in their hometown.

 Things to Do